 CCPA vs. GDPR: Similarities and Differences Explained

-The California Consumer Privacy Act (CCPA) and the General Data Protection Regulation (GDPR) are legislations that emerged to give consumers greater power over their personal information.
+The California Consumer Privacy Act (CCPA) and the General Data Protection Regulation (GDPR) are laws that emerged to give individuals greater power over their personal information.
 Both regulate organizations that collect and use data in a variety of ways.

 - Gives California residents increased transparency and control over how businesses collect and use their data

-- Applies to organizations doing business in California, and to those that handle or share the personal information of California residents
+- Generally applies to organizations doing business in California, and to those that handle or share the personal information of California residents

-- Applies to organizations in and out of the European Union (E.U.) that process the personal data of individuals in the E.U.
+- Applies to organizations in and out of the E.U. that process the personal data of E.U. residents

 But there’s more to the story than that.
-Getting to know both regulations will help you design data privacy policies that inspire customer trust and keep your organization legally compliant.
+Getting to know both regulations will help you keep your organization legally compliant and inspire customer trust.

 CCPA vs. GDPR: A closer look at the scope of these data protection laws

-The CCPA is about increasing transparency for California residents, allowing them to discover and change how their data is collected and transacted.
-Meanwhile, the GDPR is a binding regulation for data privacy across the E.U., replacing dozens of national privacy laws with a single framework.
+The CCPA is about increasing transparency for California residents, allowing them to understand how their data is collected and transacted.
+Meanwhile, the GDPR regulates data privacy across the E.U., replacing some data protection laws across Europe with a single framework.
 It’s important to note, however, that the GDPR does have implications for businesses in the United States, despite originating in Europe.

 Side by side, here’s how they compare: